izabellaleahz/plastinet/README.md

 Also, make sure to change the `root_dir` variable value to the exact path where your plastinet repo lives.

-## Publishing

-TODO: Lucy to add to this section

 ## Citation

 If you use PlastiNet in your research, please cite: